-As a seasoned software engineer, author, speaker, manager, and solutions architect, I am at home leading development projects from inception through delivery, communicating vision and architecture to both executives and development staff, and establishing architecture patterns and practices for a variety of development platforms.
+As a seasoned software engineer, author, speaker, manager, executive, and solutions architect, I am at home leading development projects from inception through delivery, creating and communicating vision and architecture to both executives and development staff, and establishing architecture patterns and practices for a variety of development platforms.

-I enjoy working closely with my company’s sales staff in gaining new accounts and selling key projects, leading our company’s open source initiatives, and participating in various travel and speaking engagements.
+I enjoy working closely with my company’s sales staff in gaining new health care clients, solving problems with CIOs and other health IT executives, leading our company’s engineering efforts, and participating in various travel and speaking engagements.

 Back in college, I double majored in Physics and Mathematics, minoring in Computer Science, and have since spent the last nearly 20 years working in development and production capacities on Microsoft and Linux platforms.
 I find that I do particularly well solving those difficult non-traditional problems that no one else wants to touch - e.g. dev/test/prod environment automation, networks and systems integration, cloud migrations, application security, and continuous integration and delivery.

-All told, I have worked in DBA, project lead, team lead, manager, architect, tester, and developer roles in a variety of industries, including: telecommunications, manufacturing, banking, video intelligence/security, pharmaceutical, and health sciences.
-I am currently happily employed at Fusion Alliance in Indianapolis, IN, as group manager for one of our AppDev teams.
+All told, I have worked in DBA, project lead, executive, team lead, manager, architect, tester, and developer roles in a variety of industries, including: telecommunications, manufacturing, banking, video intelligence/security, pharmaceutical, and health sciences.
+I am currently happily employed at Diagnotes in Indianapolis, IN, as Chief Technology Officer.

 Backpacking in the Cascades...
 I love being outside!